You put in all this effort into SEO for your law firm and Internet marketing and you are just not getting the results you want.

 The key to Internet marketing, and really all marketing is to see through the eyes of your customer.
 You need to find a way to climb inside the mind of your customer and view your marketing messages to see if your customers actually care.
 With every single marketing message that you send out, ask the question “If I were my ideal customer, would I care?”

-How To See Your Internet Marketing Through The Eyes Of Your Customer
+How to See Your Internet Marketing Through The Eyes of Potential Clients

 The basic premise of seeing your internet marketing through the eyes of your customer is to first define your customer, next attempt to see the internet marketing through the eyes of your customer, and then test to validate your assumptions.